daniel-panhead/fbla-quiz/README.md

 The quiz app is built on Node.js, Electron, React, Webpack, and Typescript and uses MongoDB for storage.
 Refer to RUNNING.md for instructions about running the program.

-All source/build files are located in src/.
+Source files are located in src/.

 ## Considerations

 ### GUI
-Electron was chosen as the GUI for ease of use and development.
+Electron was chosen as the GUI framework for ease of use and development.
 ReactJS is an incredibly robust framework which allows the GUI to be updated dynamically.
 The GUI itself is essentially a webpage and takes design elements from web design that are familiar and intuitive to users, such as a navbar.
 The styling is mostly done through Bulma, a CSS framework.
 Bulma simplifies UI design with its responsive and modular components.

 ### Development
 React was also chosen because of its flexibility and modularity.
 It could easily be ported to other platforms such as mobile using React Native.
 React allows you to separate chunks of code into separate modules which can be reused throughout the program, which is very useful for something like a navbar.
 This reduces repeated code and makes it more readable.
 Typescript was chosen to use alongside React because it streamlines the development process.
 Introducing types to Javascript makes it easy to create robust code and reduces bugs.

 The project is based off of an `electron-forge` Electron+Webpack+Typescript boilerplate, with React added manually.
 Webpack makes the building process easier and more robust.
 I could have chosen something like `create-react-app` to create my boilerplate code, but `electron-forge` is less bloated and more customizable.